beshirr/BabyPhotoshop/README.md

 ## How to run the code:
 1. Clone this repository.
 2. Make sure you have the images in the same directory as the project files.
-3. If you are using CLion (or any other IDE that uses CMAke files), images should be in the cmake-build-debug directory.
+3. If you are using CLion (or any other IDE that uses CMake files), images should be in the cmake-build-debug directory.
 ## Authors:
 * Youssef Ahmed Beshir:
    * Email: youssefahmedbeshir@gmail.com